TimKam/empathic-jason/README.md

     empathy.solve_argument([argument("a",["b", "c"]), argument("b",["c"]), argument("c",[])]), Resolution)

 The ``solve_argument`` function then assigns all non-acceptable arguments--in the example: ``["c"]``--to the ``Resolution`` variable.
-In argumentation theory, the non-acceptable arguments the extensions determines are all arguments that are not element of a *complete extension*.
+In argumentation theory, the non-acceptable arguments the extensions determines are all arguments that are not element of a *preferred extension*.

 ## Example scenarios and implementations
 In this repository, we provide two example scenario implementations of empathic Jason agents.